 - Strong battery life, but not as strong as some other tablets

 - Many feel the device is too heavy

-It has a Octa Core processor, 6 GB of RAM, and looks fantastic.
+It has an Octa Core processor, 128/256/512 GB flash memory, and looks fantastic.
 It also features the option to expand its usability with the S pen and keyboard cover.

 - A gorgeous display (2560 x 1600)

 - Can control the tablet with your voice due to far-field mics

 - A strong and responsive performance with Octa Core

 - Relatively low internal storage space options, but you’re able to add expandable storage